Postpartum depression can affect over 3 million women every single year, affecting 3 to 6 percent of all women throughout their lifetime.

 Appetite and eating habits changes are common in PPD patients and are often used to diagnose PPD.

-New mothers who cry for no reason or cry more than usual could be suffering from postpartum depression.
+Women who cry for no reason or cry more than usual shortly after pregnancy could be suffering from postpartum depression.

 Aches and Pains